farcasterxyz/docs/docs/developers/frames/best-practices.md

 ::: warning Advanced
 Maintaining a replicated database is a non-trivial amount of work.
-Consider fetching data from a provider like Neynar, Pinata, or Airstack unless your willing to pay this cost.
+Consider fetching data from a provider like Neynar, Pinata, or Airstack unless you're willing to pay this cost.
 :::